top of page

 Meet Tanishka Kapoor, a Finance undergraduate from Stevens Institute of Technology in Hoboken, New Jersey.
 She is the first female in her family to attend college in the United States.
 When she was nine, she moved from India to the U.S. with her grandmother, mother, and brother.

 Kapoor faced hurdles as she navigated the cultural differences and school system.
-She is a former EWAAB’s Bridge program mentee and is now a Primary Mentor for the 2023-2024 school year.
+She is a former EWAAB’s Bridge program mentee and will be Primary Mentor for her second year in the 2024-2025 school year.

 KAPOOR'S BIGGEST PROBLEMS